+DESTINATION UNKNOWN, VOL. 4

 Brute Krulak Center of Innovation and Future Warfare

-paperback | 7 x 10 | 120 est. pp.
+paperback | 7 x 10 | 88 est. pp.

-About the Book Destination Unknown, vol. 3, continues its tradition of using military writers and artists to generate new ideas on national security and military strategy through graphical representation.
+About the Book Destination Unknown, vol. 4, continues the series' tradition of using military writers and artists to generate new ideas on national security and military strategy through graphic representation.
 This is an educational project "by the warfighter for the warfighter" in every regard.
-Notably, this volume features a unique academic partnership involving Marine Corps University, the Naval Postgraduate School, the U.S. Naval Academy, and the U.S. Air Force Academy.
 Behind the scenes, the journey in making this graphic novel is as important as the unique military stories being told.
-Thematically, this volume touches on the psychological impacts from human-machine teaming, artificial intelligence systems gone astray, the future of medicine and trauma management, gender integration in Marine Corps boot camp, life on an arctic military outpost, and even a story about a robotic infantry dog.
+The stories within this volume go right at the operational and strategic questions that the Marine Corps is wrestling with today, and they illustrate today's Marines and their partners in the U.S. Department of Defense and beyond preparing imaginative solutions to tomorrow's problems.